 BT experts are actively involved in a number of the World Economic Forum communities and initiatives ranging from Technology Pioneers selection to Mental Health.
 BT also supports two Global Agenda Councils as well as numerous IT & Telecoms Industry projects.

 The Technology Pioneers programme has been running for over 11 years and continues to uncover exciting new technologies in the fields of Biotechnology/Health, Energy/Environment and Information Technology, Telecommunications or New Media.

 BT partners with the Forum to select the Technology Pioneers that offer greatest potential for long-term impact on business and society.
 Jean-Marc Frangos, Managing Director of External Innovation at BT is on the Forum’s nomination and selection committee.
 Typically 30 Technology Pioneers are selected from over 200 innovative nominations.

 To read more visit the Forum’s web site http://www.weforum.org/community/technology-pioneers.

 The Forum of Young Global Leaders is a unique, multi-stakeholder community of exceptional young leaders who share a commitment to shaping the global future.
 Each year the World Economic Forum identifies 200-300 extraordinary individuals, drawn from every region of the world.
 Together, they form a powerful international community that can dramatically impact the global future.
 BT's Chief Sustainability Officer Niall Dunne is a member of the Young Global Leaders community and is involved in a number of their initiatives.

 BT experts have also been invited to join two of the Forum’s Global Agenda Councils on Climate Change and Mental Health.
-Each Council, of approximately 20 members, is tasked with advancing the global agenda on the issues faced per topic with multi-stakeholder action-oriented programmes
+Each Council, of approximately 20 members, is tasked with advancing the global agenda on the issues faced per topic with multi-stakeholder action-oriented programmes.

 BT collaborates with the Forum on several industry-led projects and the output and recommendations are summarised in several reports published by the Forum.